minagawah/express-react-svelte-webcomponent/README.md

 You need to specify "optimization.splitChunks.chunks" in your Webpack configuration.
-"initial" - Lets you load modules only statically.
+`initial` - Statical imports only.
-"async" - Lets you modules only dynamically.
+`async` - Dynamic imports only.
-"all" - Lets you load both.
+`all` - Enable both of the above.

 [webpack.config.normal.js](./webpack.config.normal.js):